Nuzhat-Raza/Nuzhat-Raza/README.md

 ### About Me

 👩‍ Hello!
-I'm Nuzhat Raza, an enthusiastic data professional at the intersection of Data Analyst and Quality Analyst.
+I'm Nuzhat Raza, an enthusiastic data professional at the intersection of Data Analyst and Business Analyst.
 Here's a glimpse into what defines me:

 📊 As a Data Analyst,I developed compelling and interactive analysis reports and dashboards for User feedback analytics.
 Collected data from various sources, comparing sales, new features, and user experience with competitor products.